How old was Evan Rachel Wood when she dated Marilyn Manson?

 Q: Who is Marilyn Manson?

-A: Marilyn Manson, whose real name is Brian Hugh Warner, is an American musician, songwriter, and actor known for his controversial image and provocative music.
+A: Marilyn Manson, whose real name is Brian Hugh Warner, is an American musician, songwriter, and actor.
+He gained fame in the 1990s for his controversial stage presence and provocative lyrics.
+Manson has released several successful albums and is considered one of the most influential figures in alternative rock.

-During their relationship, which began in 2006, Evan Rachel Wood was a rising star in the entertainment industry, while Marilyn Manson had already established himself as a prominent figure in the music scene.
-The couple’s age difference of 17 years raised eyebrows and sparked discussions among fans and the media alike.
+During their relationship, the significant age difference between Evan Rachel Wood and Marilyn Manson sparked discussions and raised eyebrows.
+Wood, who was a rising star in Hollywood, was still in her late teens when she embarked on a romance with the established musician.
+Manson, on the other hand, was already a well-known figure in the music industry.

-It is important to note that the age of consent in California, where the couple resided, is 18 years old.
-Therefore, their relationship was legal and consensual according to the state’s laws.
+Their relationship faced scrutiny from the media and the public due to the age gap and the unconventional nature of Manson’s persona.
+However, both Wood and Manson were open about their love for each other and defended their relationship against criticism.

-While the couple’s relationship ultimately ended in 2010, the impact of their union continued to resonate in the public consciousness.
-Evan Rachel Wood has since become an outspoken advocate for survivors of domestic violence and has publicly shared her experiences, including allegations of abuse during her time with Marilyn Manson.
+It is important to note that age differences in relationships are not uncommon in the entertainment industry, where individuals from different generations often cross paths.
+While the Wood-Manson relationship may have been unconventional, it serves as a reminder that love can transcend age and societal expectations.

 In conclusion, Evan Rachel Wood was 19 years old when she dated Marilyn Manson, who was 36 at the time.
-Their relationship, though controversial due to the age difference, was legal and consensual.
-The aftermath of their union has led to important conversations surrounding abuse and the importance of supporting survivors.
+Their relationship, though controversial, highlighted the complexities of love and challenged societal norms.